-Cognitive computing has an aim to solve complex problems characterized by uncertainty and ambiguity, which in other words means problems that are only solved by human cognitive thought.
+Cognitive computing has an aim to solve complex problems characterised by uncertainty and ambiguity.
+Which in other words means problems that are only solved by human cognitive thought.

 While machine learning and artificial intelligence can be seen as being a traditional process mapped approach, cognitive computing utilises broader “mental” processes, including self-learning.

-Efficient production systems depend heavily on data collection, modelling, visualization, and situational intelligence from cognitive computing to overcome these issues.
-Cognitive computing in water production planning uses real-time data and analytics to gather, sort, and analyse data in a comprehensive and holistic way.
+Efficient production systems depend heavily on data collection, modelling, visualisation, and situational intelligence from cognitive computing to overcome these issues.
+Cognitive computing in water production planning uses real-time data to gather, sort, and analyse in a comprehensive and holistic way.

-Within the water sector this is still in its infancy, but it is expected to expand at a significant rate, driven by the opportunities to decrease workforce sizes and decrease risk.
-Expect to see a series of pilots in coming years with general take up at the end of the next decade.
+Within the water sector this is still in its infancy.
+But it’s expected to expand at a significant rate, driven by the opportunities to decrease workforce sizes and decrease risk.
+Expect to see a series of pilots in coming years with general take up in the next decade.

 Credit: Techopedia & Cognizant